tahiri-lab/iPhyloGeo_plus_plus/README.md

 ### Results button :
 ![group_page_step](/img/readme-pic/Result-Button.png)

-This button redirect you into a window where you can ...
+This button redirect you into a window where you can visualize the result of the genetic and climatic data compiled with the sequence alignment.
+The result is a chart with data from climatic and genetic grouped.

 ### Help button :
 ![group_page_step](/img/readme-pic/Help-Button.png)